Simdog/case_study_church/README.md

 ```
-AS A pastor/ Church worker I want to manage my church members
+## User-Story
+(User = Pastor / Usher)
+- As a User, I would like to log into my account with valid credentials.
+- As a User, I would like to add new church members to my church database.
+- As a User, I would like to keep track of members attendance.
-I WANT to create, update and track church members
+- As a User, I would like to keep track of members tithe.
-SO THAT I can keep and organized data
+- As a User, I would like to edit and delete member information.

 ```